General Questions

 What is a Project Noah Ranger and how can I become one?

-Project Noah Rangers are an important part of our active community.
+Project Noah Rangers are an important part of our community.
 Rangers welcome new users, help identify species, remove inappropriate content, and ultimately support our mission to bring awareness to our planet’s biodiversity.
 Rangers are selected based on their knowledge and contributions to the community and receive a special Ranger patch that can be seen on their patch pages or when they leave comments or suggestions.
-If you think you have what it takes to be a Ranger or if you would like to nominate someone to become a Ranger, please email us at rangers@projectnoah.org.
+If you would like to apply to become a Ranger or nominate someone, please email us at [email protected]

-We encourage you to share as much information as possible about your encounter.
+We encourage you to share as much information as possible about your wildlife spotting encounter.
 Add a clear and accurate description of the organism and its habitat as well as any relevant notes.
 The most important piece of information is where you found it.
 Make sure you record, as precisely as you can, the exact location where you found the organism.
 Remember to tread lightly and always respect the wildlife you encounter.
+This includes not handling any organism that may be harmed or stressed unless you have been trained to do so safely.

 Did Project Noah update its organism categories?